 Analysis and Variance Estimation with MEPS

 The Household Component of the Medical Expenditure Panel Survey (hereafter, MEPS) is a complex, multistage probability sample that incorporates stratification, clustering, and oversampling of some subpopulations (Black, Hispanic, and Asian) in some years.
-For more information about the MEPS sample design, users are advised to review the user note on SAMPLE DESIGN.
+For more information about the MEPS sample design, users are advised to review the user note on MEPS sample design.
 Because of the complex sample design, users of MEPS data must make use of sampling weights to produce representative estimates.
-Analysts are advised to review the user note on SAMPLING WEIGHTS with MEPS data for additional information on the use of weights and on the different weights available.
+Analysts are advised to review the user note on sampling weights with MEPS data for additional information on the use of weights and on the different weights available.

 While appropriate use of sampling weights will produce correct point estimates (e.g., means, proportions), statistical techniques that account for the complex sample design are also necessary to produce correct standard errors and statistical tests.
 Specifically, variables to account for the complex sample design (STRATANN/STRATAPLD and PSUANN/PSUPLD) are available in the MEPS dataset and must be used to obtain appropriate variance estimates (standard errors) when computing annual estimates, pooled estimates, or multivariate estimates.